-Peace, of course, would enable Israel to realize its full potential and to bring a promising future not only for our people, not only for the Palestinian people, but for many others in our region.
+Peace, of course, would enable Israel to realize its full potential and to bring a promising future not only for our people, not only for the Palestinian people but for many others in our region.

 But the old template for peace must be updated.
 It must take into account new realities and new roles and responsibilities for our Arab neighbors.
-Ladies and Gentlemen, There is a new Middle East.
+Ladies and Gentlemen, There is the new Middle East.

 It presents new dangers, but also new opportunities.
 Israel is prepared to work with Arab partners and the international community to confront those dangers and to seize those opportunities.

-Together we must, recognize the global threat of militant Islam, the primacy of dismantling Iran’s nuclear weapons capability and the indispensable role of Arab states in advancing peace with the Palestinians.
+Together we must recognize the global threat of militant Islam, the primacy of dismantling Iran’s nuclear weapons capability and the indispensable role of Arab states in advancing peace with the Palestinians.

 All this may fly in the face of conventional wisdom, but it’s the truth.
 And the truth must always be spoken, especially here, in the United Nations.

-Isaiah, our great prophet of peace, taught us nearly 3,000 years ago in Jerusalem to speak truth.
+Isaiah, our great prophet of peace, taught us nearly 3,000 years ago in Jerusalem to speak the truth.

 For the sake of Zion, I will not be silent.